EngineerAnishSharma/AnishSharma-GDSC-AppDev_Task/README.md

 - SQLite Database: User data is stored in an SQLite database, ensuring data persistence.

 - Secure Password Storage: Passwords are securely hashed and stored in the database to enhance security.

-- Authentication Middleware: Protects routes that require authentication to access.